subirvarma/GeneralCognitics/_posts/ofdm.md

 $$ Y(f) = H(f)X(f) $$

-where $H(f)$ is called the Transfer Function of the channel, while $X(f)$ and $Y(f)$ are the Inverse Fourier Transforms of the input and output pulses respectively. $H(f)$ is the inverse Fourier Transform of the impulse response of the channel $h(t)$, which is obtained by sending a very short narrow signal, approximating the Dirac Delta Function into the channel.
+were $H(f)$ is called the Transfer Function of the channel, while $X(f)$ and $Y(f)$ are the Inverse Fourier Transforms of the input and output pulses respectively. $H(f)$ is the inverse Fourier Transform of the impulse response of the channel $h(t)$, which is obtained by sending a very short narrow signal, approximating the Dirac Delta Function into the channel.
 This equation clearly captures the distorting effect of the channel on the input signal.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm48.png)

 Figure: Adding Transmit and Receive Filters to the System

-Nyquist proposed that we add two filters to the design, as shown above, namely the Input Pulse Shaping Filter and the Output Pulse Shaping Filter.
+Nyquist proposed that we add two filters to the system, as shown above, namely the Input Pulse Shaping Filter and the Output Pulse Shaping Filter.
 The input-output response of the system is now captured by

-$$ Y(f) = R(f)H(f)G(f)X(f)
+$$ Y(f) = R(f)H(f)G(f)X(f) $$

-The $G(f)$ and $R(f)$ are now under the control of the designer, and thay can be tailored so as to eliminate Inter Symbol Interference.
+The filter frequency responses $G(f)$ and $R(f)$ are under the control of the designer, and thay can be tailored so as to eliminate Inter Symbol Interference.
-Nyquist looked around for pulse shapes $Y(f)$ at the receiver the have no Inter Symbol Interference.
+Next Nyquist searched for for pulse shapes $Y(f)$ at the receiver that have no Inter Symbol Interference.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm4.png)

 Figure: Fourier Transform of a Square Pulse

 So what kind of pulse shape should we use to avoid ISI?
 The Fourier Transform comes to our rescue in solving this problem.
-The above figure shows the Fourier Transform for a square pulse $x(t)$ in the time domain and this results in the so called sinc function $X(f)$ in the frequency domain, given by
+The above figure shows the Fourier Transform for a square pulse $x(t)$ in the time domain with pulse duration $T$, which we will also refer to as the Symbol Time.
+Its Fourier Transform results in the so called sinc function $X(f)$ in the frequency domain, given by

 $$ X(f) = {\sin \pi f T\over{\pi f}} $$

-where $T$ is the pulse duration, which we will also refer to as the Symbol Time.
 Note that $X(f)$ is symmetric around $f=0$ and it has zeroes at the frequency values ${n\over T}$ for integer values of $n$.
 A pulse such the one shown is called a baseband pulse, since its Fourier Transform is centered at $f=0$.
-(When computing the bandwidth for a baseband pulse, we only consider the half plane $f\ge 0$, by this criteria the bandwidth for the pulse shown in the figure is ${1\over T})$.
+(When computing the bandwidth, or frequencies occupied by the spectum, we only consider the half plane $f\ge 0$, by this criteria the bandwidth for the pulse shown in the figure is ${1\over T})$.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm30.png)